mathesar-foundation/mathesar-wiki/community/contributing.md

 ## Contributing
 Once you've found an issue to work on,

-- Comment on it and say you're working on that issue.
+- Comment on it and say you'd like to work on that issue.
 This is to avoid conflicts with others also working on the issue.
 - A Mathesar [team member](/team) will assign you to that issue.
 - Write your code and submit your pull request.
 Be sure to read and follow our [code review guidelines](/engineering/code-review).
 - Wait for code review and address any issues raised as soon as you can.